TSGM

 • ff_dim (int) – Feed forward dimension in the attention block (default is 64).

-• n_blocks (int, optional) – Number of transformer blocks (default is 1).
+• n_blocks (int) – Number of transformer blocks (default is 1).

 transformer_block(inputs)[source]